Circumnavigate the Sierra Nevada: on this ultimate mountain bike tour Spain

 On your first full day on our mountain bike tour Spain, you will have a big day of riding, from last night’s accommodation and along the southern most portion of the Sierra Nevada mountains.
 During your ride you will experience the full compliment of what southern Spain has to offer: flowing singletrack, doubletrack, climbing and descending, and an optional technical descent to round things off (your guide will make the call on the group’s ability); not to mention amazing mountain cuisine, hospitality and views…

-Your accommodation this evening is in another lovely family-run hotel, which will be a welcome sight after this big day in the saddle!
+Your accommodation this evening is in another lovely family-run hotel, which will be a welcome sight after this big day (with around 900m of climbing) in the saddle!
 We’ll get the bikes cleaned up, stowed away and grab a quick siesta, before enjoying a typical Spanish dinner in the hotel restaurant.

 Distance cycled: 36km (app.
 6 hours)